Do You Have Healthy Employee Engagement?

 Do You Know If You Have Healthy Employee Engagement?

 How long has it been since you took the vital signs of your employees’ engagement in the organization?
-In our two decades of experience in this field, it still surprises us how often executives and their employees have polar-opposite feelings on the subject of engagement.
+In our three decades of experience in this field, it still surprises us how often executives and their employees have polar-opposite feelings on the subject of engagement.

 - Are open to or expect to be working elsewhere within the next year.